scottcs/dot_hammerspoon/README.md

 ### [browser](.hammerspoon/modules/browser.lua)

 Send URL clicks to the most recently focused browser.
-(Requires that Hammerspoon is set to be the default URL handler in OS X System Settings.)
+(Will attempt to set Hammerspoon as the default URL handler when started, if it's not already.)

 ### [caffeine](.hammerspoon/modules/caffeine.lua)